sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 ## What is uklib?

-"Uklib" is a **self-contained** artifact representing one KMP project.
+"Uklib" is a **self-contained** artifact representing one KMP module.
 "Self-contained" means that it contains enough information for any analyzer to read the symbols correctly in a KMP context.

-You can intuitively think of it as taking all artifacts currently published for a KMP project and packing them together into one archive + adding some metainformation on top of it.
+You can intuitively think of it as taking all artifacts currently published for a KMP module and packing them together into one archive + adding some metainformation on top of it.

 > [!note] Trivia: the name "uklib" stands for "uber-klib".
 The idea is that "uber-klib" is basically couple of klibs packed together, just like ["uber-jar"](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar-file) is a couple of jars packed together